 - Self-rising flour – self-rising white flour can be substituted with whole wheat flour that is very finely milled.

-- Baking powder – adding baking powder is not mandatory, as we already have rising agent in the self-rising flour, but I like to add it just in case.
+- Baking powder – adding baking powder is not mandatory, as we already have rising agent in the self-rising flour, but I like to add it for additional fluff.

 - Orange peel, organic – highly recommend using organic orange peel (for deeper orange flavor) as many non-organic versions come from oranges that have been treated with chemicals on the outside.

 - Blueberries – adding blueberries is not mandatory as well, however it add a gorgeous fruity feel to this cake.
-We like to use frozen wild blueberries (as blueberries in stores are usually seasonal and hard to find in winter – oranges season), but any type works well.
+We like to use frozen wild blueberries (as blueberries in stores are usually seasonal and hard to find during winter months), but any type works well.

-HOW TO MAKE ORANGE JUICE BLUEBERRY BUNDT CAKE – tips
+HOW TO MAKE Orange Olive Oil Cake – tips

 Here, we will review the first method: